plasmo-foss/fastlane-plugin-safari-web-extension-converter/README.md

 ## Internals

-The plugin validates user input and checks if `xcrun` is available in the environment. `Open3.capture3(xcrun)` in the `self.run` [entrypoint](lib/fastlane/plugin/safari_web_extension_converter/actions/convert_web_extension_action.rb) is responsible for the heavy lifting by spawning an `xcrun` instance, collecting stdout and stderr.
+The plugin validates user input and checks if `xcrun` is available in the environment. `Open3.capture3(xcrun)` is the `self.run` [entrypoint](lib/fastlane/plugin/safari_web_extension_converter/actions/convert_web_extension_action.rb) is responsible for the heavy lifting by spawning an `xcrun` instance, collecting stdout and stderr.
 Output is parsed for generative metadata and warnings.

 - the [action](lib/fastlane/plugin/safari_web_extension_converter/actions/convert_web_extension_action.rb) is the plugin entrypoint
 - the [helper](lib/fastlane/plugin/safari_web_extension_converter/helper/safari_web_extension_converter_helper.rb) includes helper functions, like output parsing